codingcyclist/ha_strava/README.md

 ### Second, obtain your Strava API credentials
 After you've set up remote access and configured the External URL for your Home Assistant instance, head over to your **Strava Profile**.
 Under "**Settings**", go to "**My API Application**", follow the steps in the configuration wizard, and eventually obtain your Strava API credentials (ID + secret).
 We need those credentials during the final installation step.

+**!!!
+IMPORTANT !!!** It is essential that the **Authorization Callback Domain** which you set for your Strava API matches the domain of your **Home Assistant External URL**

 ### Third, add the Strava Home Assistant Integration to your Home Assistant Insallation
-There are two ways to add the Strava Home Assistant Integration to your Home Assistant Installation.
-The recommended way is to install the integration through [HACS](https://github.com/custom-components/hacs).
-If you want to do the installation manually, copy the entire `custom_components/ha_strava/` folder into the `custom_components/` directory within your Home Assistant configuration folder.
+As of now, the Strava Home Assistant Integration can only be installed manually as a custom component.
+To do manuall installation, just copy the entire `custom_components/ha_strava/` folder into the `custom_components/` directory within your Home Assistant configuration folder and restart your Home Assistant Instance.

 ### Fourth, make a connection between your Strava account and Home Assistant
 Now is the time to fire up the Strava Home Assitant Integration for the first time and make a connection between Strava and your Home Assistant Instance.